fleetdm/fleet/handbook/engineering/README.md

 EM will take one of these two actions:
  - Solve the bug before the release.
 (Preferable)
  - Revert the PR that caused this bug.

-### Which bugs should be on the sprint board
- - Bugs that the team pick in the sprint kickoff
- - Critical bugs
- - Non Released bugs

 ## Release process